vdbrink/vdbrink.github.io/projects/smart_mailbox.md

 For bigger packages, I also have a package box next to my front door.
 You can read a large blog post how I installed it [here](/projects/packages-mailbox-allux-600).

-By default, it wasn't smart at all, but by adding two contact sensors it's now much smarter now.
+By default, it wasn't smart at all, but by adding two contact sensors it's now much smarter.
 It knows when a package is delivered, and it knows when the door is opened to remove the packages out of it.
 I assume now no package is still there after this door was opened and closed.
 I show this state on my dashboard.